KevinAGarcia/Machine-learning-model-for-Underground-Water-Quality./README.md

 *y_test: This will contain the corresponding subset of target variables (y) for the testing data.

 3. Now a feature importance analysis is required, with the most important features.
-4. Now with the Feature importance with Random Forest classifier.
-The features presented below represent the 60% of importance to predict the target.
+4. The features presented below represent the 60% of importance to predict the target.
-6.

 ![Capture3 five most predictive features](https://github.com/kevin343/Machine-learning-model-for-Underground-Water-Quality./assets/113644566/e81ea468-4121-4524-9000-0cb2d4466842)

-7. Matriz de confucion para Random Forest
+5. Now with the most important features of the dataset, a new smaller dataset is created and it is used to explore the best classifier between Random Forest and decision tree.

+6. NOw the precision vs recall for the Random Forest.